JJGIV2010/UniversalSceneDescriptionTools/README.md

-# thoughts_in_usd
+# UniversalSceneDescriptionTools

-a place to drop notes and tools for documenting research and helping others build objects in usd.

-Thanks!
-Julius
+Created this directory to drop tools as I continue to learn more about usd.